 As with adults, proper foot care is important for children.
 But since children are often unable to take the proper precautions on their own, it falls on the parent or caregiver to make sure they have the healthiest feet possible.
 Here are some tips to make sure your child's feet stay healthy:

 - While it's tempting to try to get the most use possible out of a pair of shoes, check often to make sure your child is wearing the appropriate size.
 Depending on their age, you may have to buy new shoes two or three times a year.

 - When they are just learning to walk, let children go without shoes as much as possible.
 Shoes on a baby can inhibit proper growth.

 - For children who play sports, warming up and stretching before and after is critical to ensuring no long-term issues develop.

 - Ensure their feet are cleaned every day and that their nails stay trimmed.

-Shenandoah Podiatry Can Help Your Child Get the Foot Treatment They Need
+Shenandoah Podiatry Can Help Your Child Get the Treatment For Flat Feet and Heel Pain That They Need

 At Shenandoah Podiatry, we have plenty of experience with issues of the feet, both in children and adults.
 We've learned that for children, early diagnosis is even more important.
 A minor problem that can be treated with something as small as an insert could lead to something that requires surgery as an adult if it's left untreated.